 - No anti-reflective display

-Apple quietly changed how it names its tablets, and this one—now called the iPad A16—fits right into that low-key approach.
+Apple quietly changed how it names its tablets, and this one — now called the iPad A16 — fits right into that low-key approach.
 It looks familiar at first glance, which is not a bad thing if the basic iPad design has always worked well.
-The 11-inch screen is only slightly larger than before, but it feels like a sweet spot for everyday use—big enough for work and streaming, without being awkward to hold.
+The 11-inch screen is only slightly larger than before, but it feels like a sweet spot for everyday use — big enough for work and streaming, without being awkward to hold.
 Touch ID on the power button remains fast and convenient, the front camera finally makes video calls feel natural in landscape mode, and the USB-C port keeps things simple for charging and accessories.
-The color options are fine, and the yellow model adds a bit of personality, though a few extra shades would have been welcome.
-The bezels are still thick, and the screen is not fully laminated, so it does not feel as “tight” as Apple’s higher-end tablets—but for casual use, it remains comfortable.
+The bezels are still thick, and the screen is not fully laminated, so it does not feel as “tight” as Apple’s higher-end tablets — but for casual use, it remains comfortable.
 Performance is where this iPad quietly earns its keep.
-The A16 Bionic chip keeps everything feeling quick and responsive, whether it is handling emails, streaming shows, taking notes, or running multiple apps at once.
+The A16 chip keeps everything feeling quick and responsive, whether it is handling emails, streaming shows, taking notes, or running multiple apps at once.

 For Zoom calls, light photo or video edits, browsing, and mobile gaming, performance feels smooth and dependable.
 Battery life comfortably lasts a full day of mixed use, and the base storage increase to 128GB makes the entry-level model far more practical than older versions that filled up too quickly.
 Accessories are where this iPad feels more limited.
-It does not work with the newer Apple Pencil Pro, and the supported Pencil options either feel outdated or miss features like pressure sensitivity, which makes this a weaker choice for people who draw regularly.
+It does not work with the newer Apple Pencil Pro, and the supported Pencil options either feel outdated or miss features like pressure sensitivity, which makes this a weaker choice for people who draw regularly — the Huawei MatePad 11.5 is the stronger pick on this list if stylus work is the priority.
 Apple’s Magic Keyboard Folio is well made, but the price is hard to justify when it edges close to the cost of the tablet itself, making third-party keyboard cases a more sensible option.
-Even with those compromises, the iPad A16 still makes a strong case as an everyday tablet.
-It handles the basics smoothly, fits into Apple’s wide accessory ecosystem, and feels like a device that can stay useful for years without constantly pushing users toward pricier models.
+Even with those compromises, the iPad A16 still makes a strong case as an everyday tablet, fitting into Apple’s wide accessory ecosystem.

 Apple iPad A16 specs:- 11-inch Liquid Retina display